estebanm123/open-world-rpg/README.md

 Right now, I'm working on overhauling the tile generation system to add support for more complex tile groups and, most importantly, to allow for the introduction of a noise algorithm/ hash function, which will make make different tile types appear more natural.

-Here's an early demo from May 2020: https://www.youtube.com/watch?v=0c8xLTAbcqw
+Here's an old demo from May 2020: https://www.youtube.com/watch?v=0c8xLTAbcqw